 Urban Areas and Climate Change

-The link between COP3 and Urban Environments is a two-way street.
+The link between the climate change agreements (under the aegis of the UNFCCC) and urban environments is a two-way street.
 Urban areas effect and are affected by climate change (and its primary villain, CO2) both directly and indirectly.
 The mega concentration of people and industry in cities are a major contributor to CO2 emissions.
 For example, more than 400 vehicles are added to the already congested streets of Bangkok everyday.
 Urban activities (vehicles, industrial activities, garbage incineration etc.) generate a considerable amount of CO2.
 Higher CO2 levels undoubtedly affect urban dwellers, in terms of respiratory illness, higher temperatures, and a host of related maladies.

 But 'climate change' is more than just CO2 levels.
 It is more than global warming or ozone depletion.
 Climate change is more than the sum of its parts.
 Rain patterns may change, climate and agricultural zones may shift towards the poles, melting glaciers and thermal expansion of sea water may raise sea levels, threatening low-lying coastal areas and small islands - the cause-and-effect patterns are endless.